-The Lodge is located right on the banks of the Kazinga Channel (read about this in Part 3, coming next), and also has a bar and dining area, where delicious meals are served by candlelight under (if you’re lucky) a starry African night sky.
+Bush Lodge is located right on the banks of the Kazinga Channel, and also has a bar and dining area, where delicious meals are served by candlelight under (if you’re lucky) a starry African night sky.

 We went for the cheapest option, a non-self-contained tent, which gets you a cosy little space with a shared bathroom block a short walk away.

-Of course, the beauty of being inside the park is that animals can – and do – come into the camp.
+Of course, the beauty of staying at Bush Lodge, which is inside the park, is that animals can – and do – come into the camp.
 As I discovered when I went to use the bathroom block late on the second evening.

 Fortunately there was an armed security guard close by, keeping an eye on the animal.
 I’m not entirely sure he’d have been able to do much against a furious 3-tonne hippo if it decided to charge, but luckily this one was perfectly happy just chilling out and having dinner.